samohansen/lonely-llama/README.md

 ## Comments
 This storefront was generated using the CLI and then customized to include search from Algolia.
 The integrations for this particular app were included as a part of the CLI code generation process.
-I'll also include a link to a vanilla React application that accomplishes the same thing.
+For my own learning benefit, I also created a vanilla React application to accomplish the same thing.

 ## How to Run Locally
 1. Clone this repo into the location of your choice: `git clone https://github.com/samohansen/lonely-llama.git`